qlyoung/lwbd/README.md

 Beat objects.
 Each Beat object contains the time in the song that a beat occurs and the instantaneous sound energy at that time.

-lwbd is a pure Java implementation of Frédéric Patin's Beat Detection Algorithm #1 (Simple Sound Energy) [found here]( http://www.flipcode.com/misc/BeatDetectionAlgorithms.pdf).
+lwbd is a pure Java implementation of Frédéric Patin's Frequency selected sound energy algorithm #1 [found here]( http://www.flipcode.com/misc/BeatDetectionAlgorithms.pdf).
 As such it does not rely on the Java Media Framework (JMF) or javax.
 This means it is 100% portable; you can run it anywhere Java runs,